SikkandarSulaiman/Email-public-IP/README.md

 The subject of the mail consists of your new IP address.
 In the body of mail, the time it was changed is written.

+You can send & receive in a same mail ID for privacy if you have only one mail ID.

 This will be useful in places where you need external access to your computer but you don't want to buy a website or don't want to setup a dynamic DNS.

 Note: